 Also of interest is that New Haven has more people living here who work in computers and math than 95% of the places in the US.

-The population of New Haven overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in New Haven, 22.05% have at least a bachelor's degree.
+In terms of college education, New Haven is nearly on par with the US average for all cities of 21.84%: 20.49% of adults 25 and older in New Haven have a bachelor's degree or advanced degree.

 New Haven is a very ethnically-diverse village.
 The people who call New Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Haven residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Haven include European, German, Italian, Irish, and Polish.
+Important ancestries of people in New Haven include European, Italian, German, Polish, and Irish.

 The most common language spoken in New Haven is English.
 Other important languages spoken here include Polish and Italian.